AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 </video>
 </div><a id="demo-sofa"></a>

 I also looked into [Argus](https://github.com/lijieumn/Argus-distribution), a newer version of ARCSim with the addition of friction.
-But I had the same problem during compilation as the ones I got with ARCSim.
+But I had the same compilation problems as with ARCSim.

-But while I was looking for a solution, I came across an [Arcsim correction](https://github.com/kaist-silab/arcsim).
-There were still some problems but I managed to make it work (without any graphical interface), and I made a few simulations to test it shown in the [video](#demo-arcsim).
+While I was looking for a solution, I came across an [Arcsim correction](https://github.com/kaist-silab/arcsim).
+There were still some problems, but I managed to make it work (without any graphical interface), and I made a few simulations to test it, shown in the [video](#demo-arcsim).

-First with remeshing (the default flag simulation), the simulation takes around 10 minutes and the flag looks to be able to stretch a lot.
+First with remeshing (the default flag simulation), the simulation takes around 10 minutes, and the flag looks like it can stretch a lot.
 I then tried to do the simulation on a uniformly sampled plane (similar to the one I used to interpolate the remeshed simulation in previous weeks), but we can see some "bands" appearing due to the regularity of the mesh.
-To fix this I used Poisson sampling and Delaunay triangulation which greatly reduces the artifacts.
+To fix this I used Poisson sampling and Delaunay triangulation, which greatly reduces the artifacts.

 The last two simulations (without remeshing) are about 5 times faster and use around 90% fewer vertices.